 Over the summer of 2016, Santiago was based in Washington D.C., where he did his internship at the World Resources Institute (WRI).
 He worked in the Natural Infrastructure for Water project, an initiative that seeks to catalyze a global movement to enhance water security and bolster economic development through landscape conservation, restoration, and sustainable management.
 His main role was to conduct environmental and socio-economic research and spatial analysis to evaluate a sustainable business case for scaling up investments in ecosystem services as a water security strategy in Monterrey, Mexico.

 Santiago holds a double undergraduate degree in Industrial and Environmental Engineering from the Universidad de los Andes in Bogota, Colombia.
-At Yale Santiago is currently the co-leader of the Social and Environmental Entrepreneurship SIG at F&ES, and a writer for the Conservation Finance Network.
+At Yale Santiago co-led the Social and Environmental Entrepreneurship SIG at F&ES, and was a writer for the Conservation Finance Network.

 Nine Ideas to Bridge the Gap in Conservation Finance